artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

   <img src="Images/RVfpgaVidboPipeline.png" width=40% height=40%>
 </p>

 6. The simulator starts executing the program and stops when it encounters the control instruction ```and zero, t4, t5```.
-In the program provided in the project we are using (```ProyectoP2```) this instruction is included before the ```REPEAT``` loop.
-(If your program does not have this instruction, you must add it at the point where we want to stop execution.
-Typically, we will place this instruction before entering the loop where the fragment we want to analyze is located.)
+In the program provided in the project we are using (```ProyectoP2```) this instruction is included before the ```REPEAT``` loop (see the program above).
+If your program does not have this instruction, you must add it at the point where we want to stop execution.
+Typically, we will place this instruction before entering the loop where the fragment we want to analyze is located.

 7. Execute cycle by cycle by clicking the ```+ 1 Cycle``` button on the right bottom corner of the simulator window and observe how the program's instructions flow through the VeeR EH1 pipeline.